coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/upgrading-a-node.md

 To set GHCup, GHC and Cabal versions using a graphical user interface, type `ghcup tui` in a terminal window.
 {% endhint %}

-## Downloading New Configuration Files
+## :inbox_tray:Downloading New Configuration Files

 A new Cardano Node release may include updated configuration files.
 If configuration files are updated for a release, then you need to download and install the new configuration files when you upgrade a node.